ColumbusStateWorkforceInnovation/infrastructure-jenkins-basics/README.md

 ## Getting Started:

-1. Copy the starter code from here into a new, private repository in your personal GitHub account using [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments) substituting this repository URL ``https://github.com/cscc-luke-rouker/Unit9GitHubJenkinsLab`` for the one referenced in that document.
+1. Copy the starter code from here into a new, private repository in your personal GitHub account.
 When adding a collaborator, be sure to add me ("cscc-luke-rouker").

 ## Understanding the Starter Code
 This repository contains all you need to have a fully dockerized Jenkins that supports a DSL seed job and